 Map & elevation profile from Shek Pai Wan to Sok Kwu Wan via Ling Kok Shan

-To read the elevation profile, left starts at Shek Pai Wan, and right ends at Sok Kwu Wan.
+To read the elevation profile, the left starts at Shek Pai Wan, and the right ends at Sok Kwu Wan.
 Notice the difference in the slope of Ling Kok Shan from the left, and then from the right.

 Start at Sok Kwu Wan

 For most people, Sok Kwu Wan is the starting point.
 As you exit the pier, walk left, away from the seafood restaurants to start the hike.
 However, if you’ve arrived in time for lunch, grab a table at any restaurant of your choice.
 We personally prefer Wai Kee Seafood to the over-popular Rainbow.

 Continue walking along this undulating path that runs parallel to the sea for 2 km.
 It’s a fairly relaxing walk with beautiful views of Hong Kong south island, and fishing farms just off the coast of Lamma Island.